SURE: Safe Uncertainty-Aware Robot-Environment Interaction using Trajectory Optimization: Case Studies

 \subsubsection{Trade-off Between Optimality and Computing Time}

 In addition to evaluating robustness, we also examine the computational cost of the proposed method.
-Figure~\ref{fig:optimality_computing_trade_off} shows the computation time and resulting cost as functions of the number of nodes per branch ($N_r$), averaged over the four initial conditions in Table~\ref{table:initial_and_terminal_conditions}.
+Figure~\ref{fig:optimality_computing_trade_off} compares the optimized cost and computation time under the four initial conditions.

-Since not all configurations successfully converge to a solution, we first solve a simplified SURE trajectory optimization problem that is guaranteed to be feasible.
-The resulting solution is then used as an initial guess for solving the problem under the desired configuration.
-The reported computation time includes both the warm-start and solving phases.
-All analyses are conducted on a laptop running Ubuntu 24.04, equipped with an Intel Core Ultra 9 185H CPU and 32 GB of RAM.
+Since not all configurations converge, we first solve a simplified SURE formulation that is guaranteed to be feasible.
+The resulting solution is then used as an initial guess for the full configuration.
+Reported computation times include both total time and post-warm-start time.
+All experiments are run on a laptop with Ubuntu 24.04, an Intel Core Ultra 9 185H CPU, and 32 GB RAM.

-From the solution of the SURE trajectory optimization problem, we compute the actual wall position associated with each branch based on its pre-impact state.
-Using each inferred wall position as a deterministic wall location, we then solve a nominal trajectory optimization problem.
-This yields a nominal cost value for each branch; taking the average of these values gives an average cost, shown as the green line in Fig.~\ref{fig:optimality_computing_trade_off}.
+From the solution of SURE, we compute the actual wall position associated with each branch based on its pre-impact state.
+Using each inferred wall position as a deterministic wall location, we then solve a nominal TO problem.
+This yields a nominal cost value for each branch; taking the average of these values gives an average cost, shown as the green bar in Fig.~\ref{fig:optimality_computing_trade_off}.
 This represents the theoretical optimal cost for this problem with perfect knowledge.

-Compared to Tree OCP QP(rightmost sample), forcing all branches to rejoin a common final trajectory introduces additional constraints, which leads to a higher cost.
-However, the results show that this loss in optimality is small, while the reduction in computation time is substantial -- at $N_r=7$(leftmost sample), the cost increased by only 4.87\% while the computation time decreased by 55.85\%.
+Compared to Tree OCP, enforcing a common final trajectory across all branches introduces additional constraints and thus increases cost.
+However, the results show that this loss in optimality is small, while the reduction in computation time is substantial: On average, the cost increases by only 4.85\%, whereas total computation time decreases by 39.78\% and the post-warm-start time decreases by 76.05\%.